Loading...

 "Both Mundair and Eliot use imagery of separation to reflect the sense of disconnection felt by the speakers.

-Eliot's per can be read as a critique of the industrial revolution, and arguably the portrayal of London shows a disconnection the industrialization causes for people."
-Similarly, in "Name Journeys," Mundair creates a sense of loneliness throughout the poem as the speaker accounts their experience of migrating to the UK from India.
+Eliot's poem can be read as a critique of the industrial revolution, and arguably the portrayal of London shows a disconnection the industrialization causes for people.

-The use of discordant may reflect their experience of not fitting in.
+As a speaker counselor experience of migrating to the UK from India, the use of 'discordant' may reflect their experience of not fitting in.

-Moreover, the speaker to refers her name becoming a stumble, which potentially reflects the sense of unbalance the speaker felt trying to fit in somewhere new.
+Moreover, the speaker refers her name becoming a 'stumble' which potentially affects the sense of unbalanced speaker felt trying to fit in somewhere new.

-So, Laura begins by saying, "Both Mundair and Eliot."
-So here, Laura is using correlative conjunctions to make connections between the poets and their ideas.
+So Laura begins by saying, "Both Mundair and Eliot."
+So here Laura is using corelative conjunctions to make connections between the poets and their ideas.

-Laura also used the discourse marker furthermore, to show she's going to extend her ideas about the sense of separation that Eliot creates by analysing a second quotation.
+Laura also use the discourse marker furthermore, to show she's going to extend her ideas about the sense of separation that Eliot creates by analyzing a second quotation.

 As I said, this is in the additional materials, so you might like to highlight or make notes as you go.